France in the early modern period: France in the 17th and 18th centuries

 The disasters of the war (accompanied by another famine) were so great that France was on the verge of collapse by 1709.
 In desperation, the king appealed to the French people to save their country, and in doing so gained thousands of new army recruits.
 Afterwards, his general Marshal Villars managed to drive back the allied forces.
 In 1714, the war ended with the treaties of Utrecht and Rastadt.
 France did not lose any territory, and there was no discussion of returning Flanders or Alsace to the Habsburgs.
 While the Duke of Anjou was accepted as King Philip V of Spain, this was done under the condition that the French and Spanish thrones never be united.
 Finally, France agreed to stop supporting Jacobite pretenders to the English throne.
 Just after the war ended, Louis died, having ruled France for 72 years.

 While often considered a tyrant and a warmonger (especially in England), Louis XIV was not in any way a despot in the 20th-century sense.
 The traditional customs and institutions of France limited his power and in any case, communications were poor and no national police force existed.

 Overall, the discontent and revolts of 16th- and 17th-century France did not approach the conditions that led to 1789.
 Events such as the Frondes were a naïve, unrevolutionary discontent and the people did not challenge the right of the king to govern nor did they question the Church.

 The reign (1715–1774) of Louis XV saw an initial return to peace and prosperity under the regency (1715–1723) of Philip II, Duke of Orléans, whose policies were largely continued (1726–1743) by Cardinal Fleury, prime minister in all but name.
-The exhaustion of Europe after two major wars resulted in a long period of peace, only interrupted by minor conflicts like the War of the Polish Succession from 1733–1735.
+The exhaustion of Europe after two major wars resulted in a long period of peace, only interrupted by minor conflicts like the War of the Polish Succession from 1733 to 1735.
 Large-scale warfare resumed with the War of the Austrian Succession (1740–1748).
 But alliance with the traditional Habsburg enemy (the "Diplomatic Revolution" of 1756) against the rising power of Britain and Prussia led to costly failure in the Seven Years' War (1756–1763) and the loss of France's North American colonies.

 On the whole, the 18th century saw growing discontent with the monarchy and the established order.
 Louis XV was a highly unpopular king for his sexual excesses, overall weakness, and for losing Canada to the British.
 A strong ruler like Louis XIV could enhance the position of the monarchy, while Louis XV weakened it.
 The writings of the philosophers such as Voltaire were a clear sign of discontent, but the king chose to ignore them.
 He died of smallpox in 1774, and the French people shed few tears at his passing.
 While France had not yet experienced the industrial revolution that was beginning in England, the rising middle class of the cities felt increasingly frustrated with a system and rulers that seemed silly, frivolous, aloof, and antiquated, even if true feudalism no longer existed in France.